-In the event of a breach, SOC analysts are responsible for proactively notifying the appropriate business stakeholders about serious security events.
-If possible, risks are mitigated before security events reach key business infrastructure, and if they do reach critical systems, redundancy must be in place to ensure business continuity.
+In the event of a breach, SOC analysts are responsible for proactively notifying the appropriate functional and business stakeholders about serious security events.
+If possible, risks are mitigated before security events reach key business infrastructure.

 4. Providing security services to the rest of the organization